 - In "It's the Wrong Torg, Grommit!" the protagonists have some issues with random dimensional travel, especially when parallel dimensions with parallel events start interacting.
 At the end, Riff and Zoë have to wonder whether the Torg who shows up through a dimensional portal is really their version of him.
 At first they think it's not, because he goes to Bun-bun and asks for a hug.
 Then they realise it is, because he was using it as a test as to whether he was in the right dimension (only his Bun-bun would react so violently) — and only their Torg would be dumb enough to use that as a test.

 - In "Kesandru's Well":

 - The episode of Family Guy where Brian has to distinguish between the real Stewie and his evil clone - both are naked and there are no other clues.
-Brian eventually hits on the fact that the real Stewie will revert to type and behave not as a world-dominating evil genius but as an eighteen-month old toddler.
-He asks both to look at their feet.
-The evil clone sneers while the real Stewie is captivated by his own wiggling toes.
-Brian then knows which one to shoot.
+Brian is annoyed by having to play Spot the Imposter... but only because it's cliché and he already knows how to solve it: by asking them to look at their feet.
+The evil clone wonders why he'd ask this, while the real Stewie is captivated by his toes like the eighteen-month old toddler he is.

 - In an episode of Goof Troop, Goofy encounters a criminal who looks just like him.
 In order to tell them apart, Max sets down a bucket of wallpaper paste and asks his real dad to please step forward.
-Max immediately knows that the one who clumsily steps in the bucket is Goofy.
+Max immediately knows that the one who manages to clumsily step in the bucket is Goofy.